Learn more about the ComEd Beneficial Electrification Plan Pilots.

 ComEd’s first BE Plan (BE Plan 1) runs from 2023-2025.
 Following approval of the final order, ComEd developed a process for selecting and scoring pilot ideas, which was shared with stakeholders in July 2023.
 ComEd then sought input from stakeholders on pilot design through an RFQ process in November 2023.
 This input was incorporated into the final pilot design, shared with stakeholders through 1-pager documents in April, 2024.
 Pilot vendors were selected via a competitive RFP process which began in March 2024 and concluded between July 2024 and March 2025, depending on the pilot.
 Finally, pilots began implementation during the period beginning in November 2024 and concluding December 2025.

-Interested parties may keep informed of opportunities to submit input and ideas in support of BE Plan 2 by monitoring this webpage or signing up to join our mailing list to receive updates, by completing the form on the Keep in Touch page.
+Interested parties may keep informed of opportunities to submit input and ideas in support of future BE Pilots by monitoring this webpage or signing up to join our mailing list to receive updates, by completing the form on the Keep in Touch page.

 This update provides the latest information on the scope, vendors, anticipated launch and close dates, and the status of the BE Pilots.